-The Communications Initiative is the curator of the ARC story—a story that is adapted to various contexts and audiences to best suit a diversity of educational opportunities that may include everyone from curious students to engineers, designers and policy-makers.
+Communications Initiative.
+The Communications Initiative is the curator of the ARC story—a story that is adapted to various contexts and audiences to best suit a diversity of educational opportunities that may include everyone from curious students to research scientists, engineers, designers and policy-makers.

 Our current priorities include:

-- developing this website to provide various levels of content on highway ecology, wildlife crossings, the ARC competition and the ARC initiatives in technology transfer and implementation;
+- continuing to update and optimize our website to provide various levels of content on the ARC competition and further ARC initiatives in the technology transfer and implementation of wildlife crossings;

 - determining how to adapt the products of the ARC competition—including physical models, design concept panels, other content and the design teams—to maximize their effect in communicating the story of ARC and of highway ecology; and

-- identifying and developing other venues, both virtual and physical, to exhibit and disseminate the story of ARC at several scales: from road ecology to wildlife crossings to landscape connectivity.
+- identifying and developing other venues, both virtual and physical, to curate, exhibit and mobilize the story of ARC at several scales: from wildlife crossings to landscape connectivity.

-The Technology Transfer Initiative engages scientific and engineering professionals working in the natural resource and transportation fields in research, development and deployment of wildlife crossings.
+Technology Transfer Initiative.
+The Technology Transfer Initiative engages scientific, planning and engineering professionals working in the natural resource and transportation fields in research, development and deployment of wildlife crossings.
 In doing so, we are striving to normalize the idea of mitigation infrastructure for wildlife.
 Through partners such as the Federal Highway Administration (FHWA) and the Western Transportation Institute (WTI), we offer technical information from the ARC competition and ongoing research related to road ecology and effective designs for crossing structures.
-At the same time, we will be listening and responding to the culture and needs of the transportation community so as to increase the likelihood that our information will inform and inspire built projects.
+At the same time, we are listening and responding to the culture and needs of the transportation community to increase the likelihood that our information will inform and inspire built projects.

 Our current priorities include:

-- outreach and dissemination to professional organizations—such as AASHTO, International Conference on Ecology and Transportation, The Wildlife Society, the Society for Conservation Biology, Local Technical Assistance Program, Institute for Transportation Engineers and Precast/Prestressed Concrete Institute—via conference presentations, newsletter articles, podcasts and so forth;
+- outreach and dissemination to professional organizations—such as American Association of State Highway and Transportation Officials (AASHTO), the American Society of Landscape Architects (ASLA), International Conference on Ecology and Transportation, The Wildlife Society, the Society for Conservation Biology, Local Technical Assistance Program, Institute for Transportation Engineers and Precast/Prestressed Concrete Institute—via public and conference presentations, newsletter articles, podcasts and so forth;

 - technical assistance and targeted outreach to all levels of highway planners, designers, engineers and resource agencies, including key agencies in priority regions such as Parks Canada, Canadian Pacific and the departments of transportation (DOT) in Wyoming, Washington and Colorado;

-- surveying and interviewing DOTs as to perceived barriers to the implementation of wildlife crossings; and
+- surveying and interviewing DOTs about perceived barriers to the implementation of wildlife crossings; and

 - establishing an outreach plan targeted to universities.